donp123/hiring-engineers/answers.md

   - Any metric from the Integration on your Database with the anomaly function applied.
   - Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-I used the Datadog API using curl in order to create a Timeboard called "DPs first Dashboard":
+I used the Datadog API using curl in order to create a Timeboard called "DPs first Dashboard" with three graphs.
+The first graph "My_Metric" displays the custom metric I created scoped over my vagrant host.
+The second graph created displays "MySQL Anomaly performance (CPU)" to show any anomalies in performance for the MySQL database I installed.
+The third graph being created by the API is to show my metric rolled up and summed over the last hour.
+The following is the code used to create my timeboard:

 ![timeboardapi](https://github.com/donp123/donp123/blob/master/timeboardcode.png)